CI/CD Pipeline: 15 Best Practices for Successful Test Automation

 1) Identify and Categorize Tests

-All tests cannot be automated every time, while some test cases work well with manual process.
+All tests cannot be automated every time, while some test cases work well with the manual process.
 It is important to identify and categorize the test cases that can be automated, by frequency and skillset.

 - By Frequency